Effective Date: April 19, 2011

 2.1.1 All scientific and technical findings derived from NASA activities shall be distributed or disseminated either as one of the NASA Scientific and Technical Information (STI) Report Series defined in this chapter or through suitable non-NASA scientific and technical channels.
 This chapter references the standards for publication of NASA STI in the NASA STI Report Series.
 See Chapter 3 for a discussion of publication of NASA STI through professional journals and similar periodicals or via the proceedings of conferences, symposia, and workshops.

-2.1.2 NASA shall index and catalogue NASA STI Report Series publications into the STI Database (internal and public interfaces, as appropriate) and ensure, through NASA CASI, that these publications are archived at NARA.
+2.1.2 NASA shall index and catalogue NASA STI Report Series publications into the STI Database (internal and public interfaces, as appropriate) and ensure, through NASA STI Support Services, that these publications are archived at NARA.

 2.1.3 NASA STI Report Series publications shall also receive wide dissemination, as appropriate.